ibrahimbinbuga/StudentPerformanceAnalysis/README.md

 ****************************************************************************************************

 #### XGBoost
-##### Why we tried it:
+##### Reasons for Selection
-- Because it provides explainability of the features' impact on the target variable.
+- Selected due to its capability to explain the impact of features on the target variable.
-- It also has fast computation capabilities.
+- Offers efficient computation.
 #### Feature Intereaction Engineering
 - Interactions between seemingly insignificant features can influence the features that have a greater impact on exam scores.
-- Therefore, we established logical relationships between some features in the dataset.
+- Logical relationships between key variables in the dataset were established.
 Example:
 - Distance_from_Home -> Hours_Studied -> Exam_Score
 - Family_Income -> School_Type -> Exam_Score
 - Internet_Access -> Access_to_Resources -> Exam_Score
-##### Why we chose it:
+##### Reasons for Final Selection:
-- It provided the best performance metrics.
+- Demonstrated superior performance metrics.
-- We observed an improvement in the model after feature interaction engineering.
+- Significant improvement was observed after implementing feature interaction engineering.
-- The model was able to learn both linear and non-linear relationships.
+- Effectively learned both linear and non-linear relationships.
-- The model was further improved after hyperparameter optimizaiton.
+- Further enhancement was achieved through hyperparameter optimization.

-##### Performans Değerlendirmesi:
+##### Performance Evaluation:
 - Mean Squared Error (MSE): 3.46
 - Mean Absolute Error (MAE): 0.68
 - R²: 0.75